 Then there’s Microsoft that forcefully shoves Bing in your face if you own one of their computers.

-This is one aspect of SEO which may never go out of style.
-The content of your website needs to be free of grammatical and spelling errors.
+This is one of the most commonly recurring themes in SEO trends year over year which will never go out of style.
+The content of your website needs to be unique, as well as engaging and free of grammatical and/or spelling errors.

 You need to have humans write content for humans.
 This will help you and your brand maintain trust and transparency with your target audience.